syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-HTML-to-PDF-in-offline-mode).

 ## HTTP GET and POST

 The Blink HTML converter supports transmitting the parameter to the webpage.
 There are two methods to access a webpage.
 By default, Blink uses GET method.
 By using HTTP GET method, the parameters can be passed in the query string.
 In POST method, the parameters can be passed by using the [HttpPostFields](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_HttpPostFields) property.